Key Points:

 5 Year Price Guarantee

 T-Mobile will also offer a five-year price guarantee with the Experience Plans.
 This guarantee applies to the base cost of the plan, which includes talk, text, and smartphone data.
 The guarantee does not include any extra features, taxes, or fees.
-Included plan perks like Netflix, Apple TV+, and other third-party features are also not part of the price guarantee.
+Plan perks like Netflix, Apple TV+, and other third-party features are also not included in the price guarantee.
+Also, the guarantee doesn't include network management changes, which would include things like changing priority data and congestion management.

 T-Mobile is also extending the price guarantee to Metro plans, landline, and cellular home internet customers.
 However, it's unclear whether this includes the RV-focused Away plan.